Here's why Dr. Fauci says the U.S. is 'out of the pandemic phase'

 "That might be every year, that might be longer, in order to keep that level low.
 But, right now, we are not in the pandemic phase in this country."

-As NPR's Joe Neel reported on Tuesday, "About 1.5% of the U.S. population lives in communities where there is a high prevalence of COVID at the present time, with 6.5% in medium prevalence areas and the rest (92%) in communities with low levels of COVID."
+As NPR's Joe Neel reported on Tuesday, "About 1.5% of the U.S. population lives in communities where there is a high prevalence of COVID-19 at the present time, with 6.5% in medium-prevalence areas and the rest (92%) in communities with low levels of COVID-19."

 Copyright 2022 NPR.
 To see more, visit https://www.npr.org.